 - Psychological Harassment: Unwarranted hostile behavior, threats, or intimidation made toward another individual.

-- Harassment incidents are documented using our harassment incident reporting form, completed by either Enforcer Security Team members or PA staff, whichever the complainant is comfortable with.
+- Harassment incidents are documented using our harassment incident reporting form, completed by either Enforcer Response Team members or PA staff, whichever the complainant is comfortable with.
 Although a form will be filled out for all incidents, it is optional (albeit encouraged) for the complainant to go on record with their report.

 - Anyone who engages in harassment will be removed from PAX premises immediately, have their badge revoked, and be given a permanent ban to the show.
 Onsite security and police will be notified in accordance with all state laws and governing procedures.